Country Guide

 Locals across Greece favor neat, intentional outfits that match the city's natural and architectural palette.
 Avoid loud athleisure and beachwear in historic centers, and choose quiet pieces over loud branding.

-Greece packing guides cover Crete, Santorini.
+Greece packing guides cover Athens, Crete, Mykonos, Santorini.
 Each guide includes weather forecasts, what to wear in greece by month, capsule wardrobes for carry-on travel, and outfit colors picked to match each city.